InstituteforDiseaseModeling/idmtools/docs/cli/container/cli-detail.rst

 Container CLI commands
 ======================

-This document provides an overview of the CLI(command-line interface) commands available for the container platform.
+This document provides an overview of the CLI(command-line interface) commands available for the ``ContainerPlatform``.

 .. contents:: Table of Contents
    :depth: 2